Menditect/documentation/additional/01-howtos/cicd-flow.md

 ## Definition

-This document visualizes the order of MTA's [CI/CD endpoints](../../cicd) to use, to make optimal use of the CI/CD API in an automated pipeline.
+This document visualizes the order of MTA's [API endpoints](../../api), to optimize in an automated pipeline.

 ## Flow